Broadcast Channels with Privacy Leakage Constraints: Broadcast Channels with Privacy Leakage Constraints

 \begin{remark}[Inactive Leakage Constraints] Setting $L_j=R_j$, for $j=1,2$, makes \eqref{EQ:achieve_leakage1}-\eqref{EQ:achieve_leakage2} inactive and reduces the BC with privacy leakage constraints to the classic BC with a common message.
-This is a simple consequence of the non-negativity of entropy, which implies that for any $\mathcal{C}_n\in\mathfrak{C}_n$
+This is a simple consequence of the non-negativity of entropy, which implies that $I_{c_n}(M_1;\mathbf{Y}_2)\leq nR_1$ and $I_{c_n}(M_2;\mathbf{Y}_1)\leq nR_2$ always hold.
+To simplify notation we write $L_j\to\infty$, $j=1,2$ to refer to leakage threshold values under which \eqref{EQ:achieve_leakage1}-\eqref{EQ:achieve_leakage2} are satisfied by default. \end{remark}